-During Ms. Wilmerding's consultancy career of almost 12 years at both firms, she has led the technology, media and telecom (TMT) sector business across the Asia-Pacific region and has served as one of the global heads of the ESG and governance practice.
+During Ms. Wilmerding's consultancy career over more than 12 years at both firms, she has led the technology, media and telecom (TMT) sector business across the Asia-Pacific region and has served as one of the global leads of the ESG and governance practice.
 Other corporate experience includes business development and joint venture operational roles for Hutchison Whampoa and Lucent Technologies in Hong Kong and Shanghai from 1991 to 1996 and heading corporate affairs for U.S. private equity-backed Internet services companies in Boston.
 She speaks fluent conversational Mandarin and can read and write Chinese.

-Ms. Wilmerding is a founding steering committee member of the 30% Club Hong Kong and has been a Board Trustee of Princeton in Asia ("PiA") since 1997.
-She is now chairing PiA's Asia Advisory Council and serving on its executive, nominating and development committees.
-Ms. Wilmerding has completed the Financial Times Level 7 Non-Executive Director Diploma, a formally accredited, post-graduate qualification for non-executive directors.
-Ms. Wilmerding regularly writes on current affairs and ESG/governance issues, and in 2006 she published a business advice book for women (John Wiley & Sons).
+Ms. Wilmerding is a founding steering committee member of the 30% Club Hong Kong and was a Board Trustee of Princeton in Asia ("PiA") from 1997 to 2021, where she served on the board's executive, nominating and development committees and still chairs PiA's Asia Advisory Council.
+In 2021, Ms. Wilmerding earned the Financial Times Level 7 Non-Executive Director Diploma, a formally accredited, post-graduate qualification for non-executive directors.
+Ms. Wilmerding regularly writes on current affairs and ESG/governance issues, and she published a business advice book for women in 2006 (John Wiley & Sons).